Time Inc, Barclays to launch Fortune 500 stock indices

 Earlier this month, Time eliminated 300 positions or 4 percent of its workforce.

-Over the past 12 months, index mutual funds and exchange-traded funds pulled in $718 billion, while active funds bled $152 billion, according to the Thomson Reuters research service Lipper.
-(Reporting by Sheila Dang in New York; additional reporting by Trevor Hunnicutt in New York; Editing by Cynthia Osterman)
+Reporting by Sheila Dang in New York; additional reporting by Trevor Hunnicutt in New York; Editing by Cynthia Osterman